 What kind of school is this?

 Rizoma Field School is a nonprofit educational resource that can host students and partnerships from around the world.
 We are currently working on an active partnership with Washington State University and their departments of crop and soil sciences as well as sociology.
-We are also working on developing an alternaive service break for students at the University of Idaho.
+We are also have an ongoing partnership hosting alternaive service break for students at the University of Idaho.
 We are open to partnerships with other groups, institutions or individuals who are interested in learning about sustainability in context.

 What is your fee structure?

 Fees are dependent upon length of stay, number of meals, number of classes taken, size of the group, and time of year.
 We can work with your group to find a fee structure that fits your budget and interests.
 Typically for a trip between 7-10 days, per student fees range from $1,500-$2,000 not including flights.
 This includes all in-country transport, accommodation, and meals.

 Where will students stay?

 We have a partnership with Centro Emmanuel, a local spiritual retreat center and hub for organic agriculture and organic dairy production.
 Centro Emmanuel has dorm rooms, a dining room with the option of daily meals provided (as well as self-service), and classrooms for our use.
 We also work with Agua Dulce retreat center for student groups that want to stay within walking distance to the Rio de la Plata and beaches.

 How do students get transcripts?